macarzy/MLB-9innings_autoplay/README.md

 without lose 3 games function

-without player's skill upgrade
+player's skill upgrade testing...

-without players of the month
+players of the month testing...

 cant be use in playoff